davisliang/adversarial/README.md

 ![](http://www.i-programmer.info/images/stories/News/2016/Nov/A/advers2.jpg)

+# Accuracy of Control Model on Univerasl Adversarial Images
+Accuracy: 55.25%

-### Use Gradient Ascent to Generate a Dataset of Adversarial Imaage
+### Use Gradient Ascent to Generate a Dataset of Adversarial Images

 Another method of generating adversarial images is to choose a certain label that you want your images to be categorized as.
 For example you might want an image of a cat to be classified as a paper towel.
 We use gradient ascent to generate the approriate noise, so that when we add the noise to the original image it becomes an adversarial image.
 We took our original data set of images and for each image we chose another category at random and computed the noise necessary to make our original image be classified as the randomnly selected category.
 We will generate one of these gradient adversarial datasets for each of the models we create.
 We have a gradient adversarial dataset for our control inception v3 network, a gradient adversarial dataset for our inception v3 network with an added autoencoder layer, and a gradient adversarial dataset for our multiclass learning network.
 These data sets will be used to establish a relative measure of robustness.
 We will test the control network on the autoencoders adversarial dataset, and the autoencoder on the controls dataset.
 If the autoencoder has a higher accuracy rate then the autoencoder is considered more robust than the control.
 Eventually we will have standardized set of networks, each with their own established level of robustness.
 When a customer or boss asks about the robustness of your network you can say it has level four robustness because it is more robust than the forth network in the benchmark suit.
 Below are some examples of adversarial images generate using gradient ascent.